jwlipford/music/README.md

 * I wrote an F# version.
 It was quite fun.
 However, that version is not at all optimized and runs about a hundred times slower than the C# version.
 On my machine, `music_fs.exe -p 5432` runs in 33 seconds.
 * I got most of the way through a Fortran version before I lost interest.
 That version's performance compares to the C version's.
 However, given the choice, I would much rather code in C; I see the reason for C's higher popularity.
 * I wrote a MUMPS version.
+(MUMPS is one of the main languages I use professionally.)
 It was fun.
 Because MUMPS is such a different language from the others, there are interesting differences in the data structures.
 What in C and C# was a linked list of two-dimensional arrays is in MUMPS a three-level tree of strings.
+* I wrote an enhanced version called music2 in C. Most notably, I improved the options for beamed notes.
+I didn't translate this version to C#, F#, or MUMPS.
+The information below is about the original, translated version.

 #### Example of visual style